MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/report-paginated-data-retrieval.md

 # Data retrieval guidance for paginated reports

 This article targets you as a report author designing Power BI [paginated reports](../paginated-reports-report-builder-power-bi.md).
-It provides recommendations to help you define optimal report data sources and datasets.
+It provides recommendations to help you design effective and efficient data retrieval.

 ## Data source types